noambassat/AI_Agent_Nayara/README.md

 * **Monitoring and Control Layer**
   Adding response logging, quality control, and issue tracking to support production deployment and reliability.

+* **Dynamic Acknowledgment Responses**
+  Replacing the static "Thank you for sharing." with varied, context-aware acknowledgments based on the content or emotional tone of the user's answer.
+  This would improve conversational flow and make interactions feel more natural and emotionally attuned.

 ## Technologies Used